Skip to content

 print(a, b, c, d)

-In an exercise in Section Integer of Chapter Types, we will see that absence of type annotations can sometimes lead to unintended behaviors.
+In an exercise in Chapter Types, we will see that absence of type annotations can sometimes lead to unintended behaviors.

 Inlay hints